kaapstorm/remind_me_again/doc/design.md

 **Two minutes later**, the app notifies her again: "Take out the recycling".

-This time she takes out the recycling, and taps the button labeled "Done".
+This time she takes out the recycling, and taps the button labeled "Dismiss".
 The notification for this reminder does not recur.

 A fortnight later, at 21:30 on Thursday July 24, 2025, the app notifies her:
 "Take out the recycling".